bleutzinn/grav-plugin-editable-simplemde/README.md

 ## Notes, Issues and To Do's

 - Make the editor toolbar sticky so it stays in view when editing longer texts.
-See this [Proof of Concept](https://codepen.io/bleutzinn/pen/KmNWmp) but help is required to make it work with Grav!
+See this [Proof of Concept](https://codepen.io/bleutzinn/pen/KmNWmp).
+Actually this is very theme specific and so unfortunately there is no generic solution.
-- Navigating away from a page with yet unsaved changes is not handled properly for all browsers.
+- Navigating away from a page with yet unsaved changes is not handled properly in all browsers.